 For it’s not fair to look for reasons you don’t know.
 Cricketers today are in a position to fix their priority and unlike past, your partner is likely to keep you on a short notice than provide the long rope of indulgence.
-So a Dhoni could skip the ceremony of Padmashri awards; and could ignore calls of Amitabh Bachchan for it wasn’t a priority to him at that given moment.
+So a Dhoni could skip the award ceremony of Padmashri awards; and could ignore calls of Amitabh Bachchan for it wasn’t a priority to him at the given time.
 To think that fans, nation, glory, superstars get precedence is a hallucination of our own, and I don’t say it in derision.
 We simply are not in their shoes or have a whip of a ringmaster to make them sit on a stool.
 They are not tamed lions either.

 Be that as it may, cricket is what defines cricketers and it’s cricket which is in a big, big mess today.
 Big money and legal consequences await the game.
 Players have flown free, unchained by central contracts or the negative RT-PCR Tests, for reasons which could be as ordinary as a wife in a bad mood.

 I say so because certain thing don’t add up.
 You can’t be fretful of Covid for Manchester and ok with what could happen in IPL.
 It’s not if your families won’t matter in Dubai.
 It’s not as Covid doesn’t await you in UAE.
 In the times we live, Covid is best avoided if you stay at home.
 Everything else is invitation to a mortal threat.
 People vaccinated are testing positive; masks at all times still have proved futile.
 You still take the risk and turn up on the field.
 At least you’ve done so for over a year.
-Why, in Sri Lanka after eight players had tested positive, India still put up a team in the field.
-But then most of them were not superstars and were scrambling for a toehold in Indian dressing room.
+Why, in Sri Lanka after eight players had tested positive, India still put up a team in the field only recently.
+But then most of them were not superstars and scrambling for a toehold in Indian dressing room.
 It possibly is not the case in Manchester.

 To me, the financial losses and legal issues are periphery.
 The heart of the matter is whether organized cricket in this country is accountable or not.
 Or is it merely a club of rich cricketers, richer board and men with obscene money.
 We know broadcasters matter, but not if fans do.
 Or nation.
 Next time the lip sync is done on a Jana Gana Mana before the start of a Test, I would be cynical.
 Very very cynical.